 The Doris Duke Sickle Cell Disease/Advancing Cures award provides grants to advance curative approaches for sickle cell disease, including gene modification and drug therapies to restore hemoglobin function.

 Rationale & History

-Research over the past five decades has resulted in treatments for sickle cell disease treatments that have decreased childhood mortality and improved patients’ disease management options for patients with sickle cell disease.
+Research over the past five decades has resulted in treatments for sickle cell disease that have decreased childhood mortality and improved patients’ disease management options.
 However, further efforts are needed to develop approaches that aim to attack the disease at its core by safely and sustainably restoring hemoglobin function.
 The Sickle Cell Disease/Advancing Cures award was created to harness promising scientific advances toward restoring hemoglobin function and enable their development into clinically feasible therapies and ultimately practical use.